 Every child is to bring lunch or buy lunch from the cafeteria except on early dismissal days.
 There is no lunch on early dismissal days.
 A menu will be sent home monthly.
 Lunches cannot be refrigerated or heated.
 Lunches from outside restaurants should not be brought into the cafeteria with the exception of the child's birthday.
 Parents may provide a special lunch for their child, not the child's classmates, on the child's birthday.
-Lunches from restaurants are not permissible on other days.
 Volunteer certified parents may join their child for lunch that day and sit with the child at their designated table.
 Soda and energy drinks may not be sent to school for a student's lunch.
 Students may purchase items from the cafeteria only during their grade level's assigned lunch period.